soulostar/sqlite-connector/README.md

 }
 ```

-This library does not take care of loading drivers.
+Note that this library does not handle loading drivers.
 Typically, you would call
 ```java
 Class.forName("org.sqlite.JDBC");
 ```
 at some point in your code first, before using this connector.

+## Todo

+Add support for the `DriverManager.getConnection` overloads that take a `Properties` object, and a `user` + `password`.